ICanDoAllThingThroughChrist/ICanDoAllThingThroughChrist.github.io/_posts/2017-06-03-cli_ruby_programming_is_a_craft_trade.markdown

 couple of milestones along the way

-1.problem: CSS selector ID failure
+1.problem: CSS selector ID failure;

-solution: Chrome Selector Gadget duration to discovery: a week after vacation, 2 weeks before sabbatical vacation
+solution: Chrome Selector Gadget;

+duration to discovery: a week after vacation, 2 weeks before sabbatical vacation.

-2.problem: setting up file structure
+2.problem: setting up file structure;

-solution: watched CLI videos from Flatiron duration to discover: a day after sabbatical vacation
+solution: watched CLI videos from Flatiron;

+duration to discover: a day after sabbatical vacation.

-3.problem: iteration appeared more than expected in the scraper target method
+3.problem: iteration appeared more than expected in the scraper target method;

-solution: wrote a while loop with condition of less than 1 iteration and start counting at 1, reviewed problem solving algorthim and data structure
+solution: wrote a while loop with condition of less than 1 iteration and start counting at 1, reviewed problem solving algorthim and data structure;
 duration: 2 days

 4.problem: the scraped data was not formatted with header fields

 solution: CLI videos and session with Avi cleared this up

 duration: 2 days

 5.problem: more iterations than desirable for the scrapped data

 solution: session with Avi and googled for examples to arrive at an iterator

 here I am 30 days after first reading the CLI requirement in early May, CLI is completed.
 Longer than planned, but I am still learning so my family and I have endured and succeeded.